 Also Read: 9 Signs & Symptoms of Teething in Babies

-What is Delayed Teething?
+What Is Delayed Teething?

 Reasons for Late Teething in Babies

-If your baby is not getting enough breast milk, or if the baby formula is not good enough to provide all the nutrients that you baby needs, then it will lead to delayed teething.
+If your baby is not getting enough breast milk, or if the formula he consumes is not nutritious enough to meet all his needs, then it will lead to delayed teething.
 Breast milk contains calcium, and your baby needs this for the growth and development of his teeth and bones.
-Baby formula usually has nutrients like calcium, phosphorus, and vitamins A, C, and D, that helps with growth, repair, immunity, and overall development of your child.
-Calcium is especially important for strong and health teeth.
-But if the baby formula you use does not have all of these nutrients or if your baby is not consuming enough, then it could cause a delayed teeth eruption in infants.
+Baby formula usually contains nutrients like calcium, phosphorus, and Vitamins A, C, and D, that help with the growth and repair of bones and tissues, immunity, and overall development of your child.
+Calcium is especially important for strong and healthy teeth.
+But if the baby formula you use does not have all of these nutrients or if your baby is not consuming enough of it, then it could lead to delayed teeth eruption.

 Complications of Delayed Teething

 - A major complication of delayed teething is that the child’s permanent teeth might develop in a crooked way if his teeth develop late as a baby.